metislabs/slate/source/includes/_errors.md

 __message__ | string | "Errors"
 __status_code__ | int | 200

-The `payload` attribute associated with a successful response will be available as an array of `JSONs`, each `JSON` will represent more information for a specific `error`.
+The `payload` attribute associated with a successful response will be available as an array of objects, each object will represent more information for a specific `error`.

  Attribute | Type | Value